Richard M. Bohart

-Richard Mitchell Bohart (September 28, 1913 - February 1, 2007) was an American entomologist, university professor, and a member of the University of California, Davis Department of Entomology for more than 50 years.
-He taught courses in general entomology, insect systematics, and summer field courses in insect identification.
-From 1963 to 1967 he served as chair of the Department of Entomology for the University of California at Davis.
+Richard Mitchell Bohart (September 28, 1913 - February 1, 2007) was an American entomologist and professor at the University of California, Davis.
+From 1963 to 1967 he served as chair of the Department of Entomology for the University of California, Davis.

-In 1946 the Department of Entomology established a research-oriented insect collection, and Richard Bohart contributed research material in the Diptera, Hymenoptera and Strepsiptera.
-Bohart's interests in aculeate wasps resulted in one of the most comprehensive collections in the USA.
-His contributions to the Department of Entomology led to the dedication of the on campus Bohart Museum of Entomology, named after him in 1986.
+Bohart's contributions to the Department of Entomology led to the dedication of the on campus Bohart Museum of Entomology, named after him in 1986.

 Early life

 Bohart was born in Palo Alto, California, in 1913.
 As a child he had many interests: playing around with clay, looking at pretty woman, playing sports, and collecting fossils, rocks and bugs.
 He was known as "Dick" to friends and family.

-Research history
+Research

 Bohart's experiences in butterfly collecting transitioned to a more scientific endeavor after making an insect collection to satisfy requirements for a University of California, Berkeley field course in entomology.
 He found a bee (Andrena) which had a sack-like parasite protruding from its abdomen which was identified by E. C. VanDyke as a female Stylops (order Strepsiptera).
-This interested Bohart enough to a point where he continued to study Strepsiptera and eventually made them the subject of his Ph.D. thesis in 1938.
+It was the subject of his Ph.D. thesis in 1938.

 After he was married, in 1939, and moved to West Los Angeles, Bohart was doing research and teaching at the University of California, Los Angeles.
 There Bohart was researching the sod webworm that was infesting his own front yard lawn from 1938 to 1941.

 In November 1942 Bohart was drafted into the US Army then transferred into the US Navy Medical Corps as an ensign.
 Here he taught malaria and mosquito control at Camp LeJeune in Jacksonville, North Carolina, and then at Marine base, Camp Perry in Williamsburg, Virginia.
 In the spring of 1944 Bohart was transferred to Washington, D.C., and assigned to Naval Medical Research Unit #2 housed at the National Academy of Sciences.
 Almost immediately Bohart was sent to Orlando and Tallahassee, Florida, to study mosquitoes for a month.
 In the fall of 1944 Bohart was assigned abroad to Guam then Okinawa for the purposes of malaria control.
 In the fall of 1945 Bohart remained in the navy to complete his research on mosquitoes.
 In the spring of 1946 Bohart was released from the navy with the rank of lieutenant commander and returned to the University of California, Los Angeles.

 The number of journal article publications authored by Bohart total over 200 over his research career.